yuyue2013/klipper/docs/S-Curve.md

 an average acceleration, but then each move is executed using the polynomial of the chosen degree.
-Though instantaneous acceleration exceeds the configured maximum toolhead acceleration, because the movement is smoother overall, reduction of maximum permitted acceleration is usually necessary.
+Though instantaneous acceleration exceeds the configured maximum toolhead acceleration, because the movement is smoother overall, the reduction of the maximum permitted acceleration is usually not necessary.

 Besides making the movements smoother, S-Curve acceleration *may* improve the quality of the prints.
-One of the theories behind it is that each printer has limited non-infinite rigidity of the frame, belts, etc..
-When the force is applied or relieved instantly in the beginning and at the end of acceleration or deceleration, the system can act as a spring and start oscillating, which can be observed in the form of ringing in the prints.
+One of the theories behind it is that each printer has limited non-infinite rigidity of the frame, belts, etc. When the force is applied or relieved instantly in the beginning and at the end of acceleration or deceleration, the system can act as a spring and start oscillating, which can be observed in the form of ringing in the prints.
 S-Curve acceleration 'spreads' increase and decrease of the force during a longer time, potentially reducing the oscillations.

-Above has an important consequence: if the short moves are executed with the same acceleration, the full force must be applied over the shorter period of time, effectively nullifying the positive effect on short moves.
+This has an important consequence: if the short moves are executed with the same acceleration, the full force must be applied over the shorter period of time, effectively nullifying the positive effect of S-Curve acceleration on short moves.
 That's why Klipper also limits the maximum kinematic jerk *J* = *da* / *dt* of each acceleration and deceleration in S-Curve acceleration mode.

 For the chosen polynomials, the maximum kinematic jerk *J* is

 *J* = 6 *a* / *T*

-for `acceleration_order` = 4, where *a* is effective acceleration and *T* is acceleration time.
-For `acceleration_order` = 6
+for acceleration_order = 4, where *a* is effective acceleration and *T* is acceleration time.
+For acceleration_order = 6

 *J* = 10 *a* / (*T* &#8730;3) &asymp; 5.774 *a* / *T*.

-In the end, we use 6 *a* / *T* < `max_jerk` condition to limit the jerk.
+In the end, we use 6 *a* / *T* < max_jerk condition to limit the jerk.
 This leads to a cubic equation

 (*v*<sup>2</sup> - *v*<sub>0</sub><sup>2</sup>) &times;